 I don’t have symptoms, but I’m still worried about the dental implant failure rate

 Again, compared to other procedures, implant dentistry has an extremely high success rate.
-If you do a quick Google search, you’re going to find numerous studies and testimonies that show rates between 93% to 98%.
+If you do a quick Google search, you’re going to find numerous studies and testimonies that show rates up to 98%.

 In fact, an infographic compiled with information from the International Journal of Oral and Maxillofacial Surgery shows how these rates stack up: